masesk/webapp-interface-manager/README.md

 * To grab the instance, use `window.messageHandler`, which contains 2 functions:
     * `publish("channelName", data)`
     * `listen("channelName", callback)`.
 In this instance, `callback` is a function that contains 1 parameter: the data sent by the publisher.
-* Applications residing on a different host (as iframes) will not be able to use this feature.
+* Applications residing on a different domain (as iframes) will not be able to use this feature.

 ## Build